Eastern Finland Wood Product Cluster (ITÄPUU)

 AIRBORNE SOUND INSULATION OF A CLT-STRUCTURED DOOR LEAF IN FLAT ENTRANCE DOOR IN APARTMENT BUILDINGS

-This project examines the airborne sound insulation of a CLT-structured door leaf, aiming to determine the structural conditions under which this type of door leaf could be used as a flat entrance door in apartment buildings.
-These doors must meet a minimum sound insulation level of 39 dB (DnT,w), which can be achieved through laboratory measurements or modeling methods with an airborne sound insulation value of 37 dB (Rw).
-Additionally, the study assesses their suitability for use in partition walls and interior doors.
+The project examined the airborne sound insulation performance of a CLT-structured door leaf, with the aim of determining under what structural conditions this type of door leaf could be used as an apartment entrance door.
+Such doors require a minimum standardized level difference of 39 dB (DnT,w), which can already be achieved through laboratory measurements or modeling methods with an airborne sound insulation value of 37 dB (Rw).
+In addition, the suitability of the structures for use as internal partition wall and inter-room door solutions was also assessed.

-The computational results indicate that increasing the mass of the door leaf provides only limited benefits if a flexible layer within the structure does not function as intended.
-This suggests that a flexible layer could be a promising solution from a sound insulation perspective.
-Many soundproof doors on the market already consist of layered panels and flexible materials.
+The computational results show that increasing the mass of the door leaf provides only limited benefit if the layer intended to be flexible does not function as flexible in practice.
+Thus, a flexible layer appears to be a promising approach from an acoustic performance perspective.
+Many sound-insulating door leaves currently on the market indeed consist of panel layers combined with flexible layers.

 CASE STUDY 2: